Fall in the Smoky Mountains

 2018 Fall Color Timeline

-Fourth Week in October: Peak time for elevations 2,000 feet and below.
-If Fall is running long, this can be a spectacular week for viewing and can run into the first week in November.
+Fifth Week in October: Peak time for elevations 2,000 feet and below.
+If Fall is running long, this can be a spectacular week for viewing and can run well into November.

 Our Favorite Spots for Fall Color